Colonial history of the United States: Culture and education

 Art and drama were somewhat more successful than literature.
 Benjamin West was a noteworthy painter of historical subjects, and two first-rate portrait painters emerged in John Copley and Gilbert Stuart, yet all three men spent much of their lives in London.
 Theater was more developed in the Southern colonies, especially South Carolina, but nowhere did stage works attain the level of Europe.
 Puritans in New England and Quakers in Pennsylvania opposed theatrical performances as immoral and ungodly.

 Elementary education was widespread in New England.
 Early Puritan settlers believed that it was necessary to study the Bible, so children were taught to read at an early age.
 It was also required that each town pay for a primary school.
 About 10 percent enjoyed secondary schooling and funded grammar schools in larger towns.
 Most boys learned skills from their fathers on the farm or as apprentices to artisans.
 Few girls attended formal schools, but most were able to get some education at home or at so-called "Dame schools" where women taught basic reading and writing skills in their own houses.
 By 1750, nearly 90% of New England's women and almost all of its men could read and write.

-Puritans founded Harvard College in 1636 and Yale College in 1701.
-Later, Baptists founded Rhode Island College (now Brown University) in 1764 and Congregationalists established Dartmouth College in 1769.
+Puritans founded Harvard College in Cambridge, Massachusetts in 1636 and, later, Yale College in New Haven, Connecticut in 1701.
+Later, Baptists founded Rhode Island College, which is now Brown University, in Providence, Rhode Island in 1764 and Congregationalists established Dartmouth College in Hanover, New Hampshire in 1769.
 Virginia founded the College of William and Mary in 1693; it was primarily Anglican.
 The colleges were designed for aspiring ministers, lawyers, or doctors.
-There were no departments or majors, as every student shared the same curriculum, which focused on Latin and Greek, mathematics, and history, philosophy, logic, ethics, rhetoric, oratory, and a little basic science.
-There were no sports or fraternities and few extracurricular activities apart from literary societies.
+Every student shared the same curriculum, which focused on Latin and Greek, mathematics, and history, philosophy, logic, ethics, rhetoric, oratory, and a little basic science.
 There were no separate seminaries, law schools, or divinity schools.
 The first medical schools were founded late in the colonial era in Philadelphia and New York.